Metals

 +What is the federal limit for Strontium in drinking water?

-The federal MCL for Strontium is 2 ug/L. The EPA enforces this against the regulated reporting statistic (typically a running annual average or 90th percentile), not a single-sample spike.
+The federal NL for Strontium is 1500 ug/L. The EPA enforces this against the regulated reporting statistic (typically a running annual average or 90th percentile), not a single-sample spike.

 +How many U.S. water systems have Strontium over the federal limit?

-4 of the 25 public water systems on The Water Map report Strontium at or above its federal limit, spanning 6 U.S. states.
-The full list is on this page.
+Zero of the 63 public water systems in The Water Map dataset currently report Strontium at or above its federal limit.

 +How can I check if Strontium is in my city's tap water?